n0aHVN/SailJS_Demo/md/2-controller.md

 ```

 ## Thin Controller
-This is a **FAT controller**, controller should handle request only:
+This is a **FAT controller**, because controller should handle request only:
 ```js
 // api/controllers/ProductController.js
 module.exports = {